 The Simulated Learning Lab (SLL) provides a learning environment for students to practice skills and critical thinking.
 The SLL contains numerous medium and high-fidelity adult and pediatric simulation manikins that allow students to critically assess and respond to varying patient situations they may not see in the clinical setting.
 The SLL also contains a simulated electronic patient record system for documentation practice and an automated medication dispensing system.
 The SLL is a vitally important environment for building confident nurses who can think critically.

-Senior level students expand their political advocacy awareness via a class trip to the Capitol in Harrisburg where they meet with legislators.
-It is imperative for our students to recognize the importance of being politically active and be competent in advocacy for patients and the profession in this ever-changing health care arena.
-Additionally, BU nursing students participate in community and public health fairs and programs providing education to various population aggregates, and your donation can assist in obtaining the materials needed for these educational projects.
+Senior level students expand their political advocacy awareness by explaining the importance of being politically active and be competent in advocacy for patients and the profession in this ever-changing health care arena.
+Additionally, Commonwealth University nursing students participate in community and public health fairs and programs providing education to various population aggregates, and your donation can assist in obtaining the materials needed for these educational projects.

 Commonwealth University’s Simulated Learning Lab’s (SLL) purpose is to provide our nursing students with a safe and controlled environment to learn and practice the skills necessary to excel not only during their clinical experiences at BU but throughout their nursing careers.
 The SLL, located on the fourth floor of Old Science Hall, is equipped with hospital beds, various injection and task trainer models, numerous manikins of differing fidelities from newborn to adult, and computerized medication dispensing systems.

 Students have access to a computer program that allows for practice in reading and documenting in an electronic medical record during simulated clinical scenarios.
 Students engage in skills demonstrations, practice sessions, and clinical simulations during their sophomore, junior, and senior years.